 My biggest challenge was that I have absolutely no experience with canning before.
 Time to research and try it for the first time.
 I was definitely a bit hesitant.
 But I had to save my yuzu!

 Since I had to make this during the weekday and Mr. JOC was at work, we couldn’t shoot this yuzu marmalade tutorial video (sorry!).
 I tried my best to take step-by-step pictures myself during this process but missed a few shots.
-Usually Mr. JOC takes step-by-step pictures as we shoot videos and I haven’t taken step by step pictures by myself for a long time, so pardon me if quality is not good as usual.
+Usually, Mr. JOC takes step-by-step pictures as we shoot videos and I haven’t taken step-by-step pictures by myself for a long time, so pardon me if the quality is not good as usual.

 Can you guess what was the most difficult part of this WHOLE process?
 It was to slice 24 yuzu peel into julienned pieces.
 I cut each yuzu into quarters.
 So I had 96 pieces of yuzu rind to julienne.
 The peel is pretty thick and you need to press it down to cut.
 My hands were so sore from slicing yuzu peel even with a super sharp knife.